transmed/transmed.github.io/docs/index.markdown

 Please note:

-<span style="color:red">The TransMed 2026 meeting takes place in Washington, DC, USA, during the ISMB 2026 conference, (which will be held on 12–16 July 2026). </span>
+<span style="color:red">The TransMed 2026 meeting takes place in Washington, DC, USA, on Juyl 15, 2026, during the ISMB 2026 conference. </span>

 ## Topics of interest